 Surveys show that many people, post-COVID, are looking to move away from the densely populated cities and seeking refuge in the suburbs.
 This makes homes in suburban areas a hot commodity today.

 And 65% of buyers and sellers are agreeable with attending open houses as well as in-person viewings right now.
 So, even though there are limitations with some processes due to COVID, buyers and sellers are itching to move forward.
-That makes your web presence more important than ever if you’re planning on keeping up with this market.
+That makes your web presence more important than ever if you plan to keep up with this market.

 The Real Secret to Online Success